awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 To be complete and functional, an [effective backup policy](orgs_manage_policies_backup_effective.md) must include more than just a backup plan with its schedule and rules\.
 The policy must also identify the AWS Regions and the resources to be backed up, and the AWS Identity and Access Management \(IAM\) role that AWS Backup can use to perform the backup\.

 The following functionally complete policy shows the basic backup policy syntax\.
 If this example was attached directly to an account, AWS Backup would back up all resources for that account in the `us-east-1` and `eu-north-1` Regions that have the tag `dataType` with a value of either `PII` or `RED` \.
 It backs up those resources daily at 5:00 AM to `My_Backup_Vault` and also stores a copy in `My_Secondary_Vault`\.
 Both of those vaults are in the same account as the resource\.
 It also stores a copy of the backup in the `My_Tertiary_Vault` in a different, explicitly specified account\.
 The vaults must already exist in each of the specified AWS Regions for each AWS account that receives the effective policy\.
-If any of the backed up resources are EC2 instances, then support for Microsoft Volume Shadow Copy Service \(VSS\) is enabled for the backups on those instances\.The backup applies the tag `Owner:Backup` to each recovery point\.
+If any of the backed up resources are EC2 instances, then support for Microsoft Volume Shadow Copy Service \(VSS\) is enabled for the backups on those instances\.
+The backup applies the tag `Owner:Backup` to each recovery point\.

 ```
 {